Sarah Gigante: Movistar (2022-2023)

-AG Insurance–Soudal (2024-2025)
+AG Insurance–Soudal (2024-2026)

 Through mutual agreement with Movistar, she left the team to join AG Insurance–Soudal without serving the third year of her contract.
 Gigante won the 2024 Women's Tour Down Under, her first Women's WorldTour victory.

 In 2025, Gigante won the two mountain stages at the Giro d'Italia Women, taking the mountains classification and finishing 3rd overall.
 Her performance at the Giro was praised in the media, with Cycling Weekly stating that she "proves herself one of the world best climbers".

 Gigante rose to second position of the general classification of the Tour de France Femmes after finishing second in the mountain top finish of Stage 8.
 She slipped to sixth on the general classification during Stage 9 after losing contact with the lead group.

-Gigante broke her femur in a training accident in mid-August and underwent surgery.
+Gigante broke her femur in a training accident in mid-August 2025 and underwent surgery.
 This meant an early end to the season and she would be unable to compete in the World Road Cycling Championships.
+Her return to racing was further delayed after she required surgery in June 2026 to remove the metal pin from her femur.

+Gigante returned to racing for the 2026 season at the Faun Tour Femmes in September.
+She also signed a one year contract extension with AG Insurance-Soudal.
+Gigante was selected in the Australian team for the 2026 World Road Cycling Championships in Montreal.